 “You have developed the curriculum to ensure that all pupils make as much progress as they are able.
 The curriculum is littered with many enrichment activities.”
 Ofsted September 2017

 Children are given opportunities to write for many different purposes and acquire the necessary skills to achieve this.
-Handwriting, Spelling and Writing progression are carefully structured throughout the school and we work towards all children writing fluently, in a joined up style by the time they leave St. Mary’s.
+Handwriting, Spelling and Writing progression are carefully structured throughout the school and we work towards all children achieving fluent cursive writing by year 6.

 The children learn to express themselves in a variety of situations, not only to each other, but also to adults and groups.
 Drama is used to explore the curriculum and widen their understanding and personal experience.

 At St Mary’s we have adopted a mastery approach in order to deliver the three aims of the National Curriculum, fluency, reasoning and problem solving.
 These skills are embedded within Maths lessons and developed consistently over time.
 We are committed to ensuring that children are able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
 We want all children to enjoy Mathematics and to experience success in the subject, developing independence, confidence and competence.

 At St Mary’s Primary School, we recognise the importance of Science in every aspect of daily life.
 We understand that young children are naturally curious of the world around them and we want to continue to build on this natural curiosity by encouraging talk and questioning.
 We want to provide experiences that bring a real sense of ‘awe and wonder’ in order to keep the Scientific flame alive.

 Being a Church of England Primary school, we ask BIG QUESTIONS about God, our beliefs and life.
 We also ask open religious questions to explore the relationship between science and religion.